kovzol/bibref/statements/README.md

 * check if the passages are mentioned with their correct raw positions (including length)
 * check if introductional passages indeed contain the declarations and sources mentioned
 * check fragment matches and Jaccard differences
-* overall cover check
+* overall cover check (percentual)
+* check if NT introductions overlap NT fragments (they should not)

 To be written (that is, these checks are not yet implemented):

-* check if NT introductions overlap NT fragments (they should not, e.g. q97 is erroneous)
+* check if NT headline and OT headline(s) are well-chosen
 * check if OT parts of fragments are unique, if not, allow to mention that in the .brst language

 As a next step, these checks are planned to be integrated in the **bibref** program as well.